helm/chartmuseum/README.md

 ### Helm Chart
 There is a [Helm chart for *ChartMuseum*](https://github.com/kubernetes/charts/tree/master/incubator/chartmuseum) itself which can be found in the official Kubernetes Charts repository.

-You can also view it on [KubeApps](https://kubeapps.com/charts/incubator/chartmuseum).
+You can also view it on [Kubeapps Hub](https://hub.kubeapps.com/charts/incubator/chartmuseum).

 To install:
 ```bash